Introduction / History

-Virtually all of the Moroccan Arabs in this region are Muslim.
+Virtually all Moroccan Arabs in this region are Muslim.
 They adhere to the Koran and observe the five basic "pillars" of Islam, which include affirming that there is no god but Allah, and Mohammed is his prophet; praying five times a day while facing Mecca; giving alms generously; fasting during Ramadan, the ninth month of the Muslim year; and trying to make at least one pilgrimage to Mecca.

-What are Their Needs?
+What Are Their Needs?